 COLOUR PSYCHOLOGY AND HUMAN INSTINCT

-Below I’ve explained some terms you may come across when working with colour as well as the psychology and meaning behind a selection of common colours.
-If you would like to download a free colour psychology guide keep reading and sign up at the bottom of the page.
+Below, I’ve defined some terms you might encounter when dealing with color, and I’ve delved into the psychology and meanings associated with common colors.
+If you’re interested in a free colour psychology guide, continue reading and sign up at the bottom of the page.

 Hue is basically just another word for colour or shade.
 We distinguish one hue from another by using common colour names such as violet, red, green, etc.